mengwangoxf/mengwangoxf.github.io/index.md

 - [EXHIBIT](https://mengwangoxf.github.io/EXHIBIT)

 ## News
+May, 2020
+: [*Sparcl: A Language for Partially-Invertible Computation*](./Papers/ICFP20.pdf) is accepted by ICFP'20.

 Mar 2020
 : Project *Making Software Development Language-Agnostic through Cross-Language Mapping and Migration* funded by the Royal Society (IES\R3\193175).